 If you’re worried a female employee feels isolated in a male-dominated workplace, the onus isn’t on her to feel more comfortable, it’s on you to hire more women.

-If you want to solicit feedback on this subject in a way that doesn’t make employees feel singled out, create an anonymous venue where your team can voice their concerns.
-Finally, no matter how evolved you are, implementing diversity and inclusivity training is a great way to update your toolkit and show that you are committed to making your entire team feel respected.
+If you want to get feedback on this subject in a way that doesn’t make employees feel singled out, create an anonymous venue where your team can voice their concerns.
+Check out articles, like this one from Maria Alvarez, about how managers can discuss these issues.
+Finally, consider implementing diversity and inclusivity training.
+It’s a great way to update your toolkit and show that you are committed to respecting your team.

 4. How do you think you’re doing at [X task]?

-The good intention behind it: If an employee seems stressed despite doing good work, or seems confident even though they’re falling behind, you may want to hear a self-assessment and find the root of the disconnect.
+The good intention behind it: Sometimes an employee seems stressed despite doing good work, or seems confident even though they’re falling behind.
+In either case, you may want to hear a self-assessment and find the root of the disconnect.

 Why people hate it: One employee succinctly described her reaction to being asked this question: “It feels like a trick.”

 Employees can’t hear this question without worrying what they’ve missed and what you’re expecting to hear.
-Their minds will be occupied with anxiety, and it will close them off from really hearing whatever criticism (or praise) you’re trying to deliver.
-While there’s room in one-on-ones for you to ask difficult questions about performance, you won’t get genuine answers unless employees feel psychologically safe.
+They’ll be anxious, and it will close them off from really hearing whatever criticism (or praise) you’re trying to deliver.
+While there’s room for tough one-on-one meeting questions about performance, you won’t get genuine answers unless employees feel psychologically safe.

 If you think they’re doing well but are self-doubting, say “I notice you seeming frustrated but your work is very good.
 Can you tell me what’s concerning you?”